Holomorphic sectional curvature, nefness and Miyaoka-Yau type inequality: Introduction

-In general, for a given positivity of canonical line bundle, one may naturally wonder what's the ``weakest/optimal" negativity condition on holomorphic sectional curvature which implies the given positivity of canonical line bundle?
-In contrast to the ampleness of canonical line bundle (which is equivalent to the existence of \textbf{one} K\"ahler metric of negetive Ricci curvature), the nefness of canonical line bundle is defined by limiting \textbf{a sequence} of K\"ahler classes, and hence it seems not ``optimal" to derive the nefness of canonical line bundle from the semi-negativity of holomorphic sectional curvature of \textbf{one} K\"ahler metric.
+In general, for a given positivity concept (e.g. ampleness or nefness) of the canonical line bundle, one may naturally wonder what is the ``weakest/optimal" negativity condition on the holomorphic sectional curvature which implies the asserted positivity concept of the canonical line bundle?
+In contrast to the ampleness of the canonical line bundle (which is equivalent to the existence of \emph{\textbf{one}} K\"ahler \emph{\textbf{metric}} with negative Ricci curvature), the nefness of the canonical line bundle is defined by taking limits of \emph{\textbf{sequences}} of K\"ahler \emph{\textbf{classes}}, and hence it seems not ``optimal" to derive the nefness of the canonical line bundle from the semi-negativity of the holomorphic sectional curvature of one K\"ahler metric.
 Then it may be natural to ask:

-\begin{ques} For a compact K\"ahler manifold, can we find some natural (negativity) properties in terms of holomorphic sectional curvature, which are weaker than the existence of a K\"ahler metric with semi-negative holomorphic sectional curvature but can still guarantee the nefness of canonical line bundle? \end{ques}
+\begin{ques} For a compact K\"ahler manifold, can we find some natural (negativity) properties in terms of the holomorphic sectional curvature, which are weaker than the existence of a K\"ahler metric with semi-negative holomorphic sectional curvature but can still guarantee the nefness of the canonical line bundle? \end{ques} In this paper, we shall propose such a property.